 Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
 Ability to work in a group.
+Seminar discussions.
+Oral presentation.
 Ability to contribute and comment on ideas when involved in group work.
-Seminar Discussions Oral Presentation
+Seminar discussions.
+Oral presentation.

-Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
 Ability to work well in groups, to draw appropriately on others' knowledge and expertise and to contribute and comment on ideas during group work in a professional context.
 Year in Industry only Completion of weekly learning log recording skills development, major achievements, key areas of work, learning points and challenges overcome.
 2500 word reflective essay which is formally assessed on pass or fail basis.
 This assesses the depth of reflection, review of skill development and areas of strength, links between practice, theory and concepts.
 Formative feedback via Personal Tutor at 4 points during the year.
-Formative feedback from employer regarding reflection on skills development, areas of strength and weakness and contribution to the workplace.

-vi) Problem solving
+Formative feedback from employer regarding reflection on skills development, areas of strength and weakness and vi) Problem solving

 Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
 Analysis of financial statements, taxation returns and audit reports.
 Teacher led Seminars/Student report writing/ Student case writing.
 Exams; coursework; dissertation.

-Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
-As Above Year in Industry only Completion of weekly learning log recording skills development, major achievements, key areas of work, learning points and challenges overcome.
+Year in Industry only Completion of weekly learning log recording skills development, major achievements, key areas of work, learning points and challenges overcome.
 2500 word reflective essay which is formally assessed on pass or fail basis.
 This assesses the depth of reflection, review of skill development and areas of strength, links between practice, theory and concepts.
 Formative feedback via Personal Tutor at 4 points during the year.
 Formative feedback from employer regarding reflection on skills development, areas of strength and weakness and contribution to the workplace.